mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 **22. Kitchen Personnel Stateroom:** Standard stateroom with double
     bunk, currently occupied by two sleeping kitchen workers.
 Both will avoid trouble if possible.
-**23. Stewards’ Stateroom:** Standard stateroom with double bunk.
+**23. Stewards' Stateroom:** Standard stateroom with double bunk.
     Two stewards sleep here.
 They are responsible for serving upper deck guests and staff.
 If awakened by trouble, the first will hide in the stateroom but the second will panic, convinced that the palace is going down.
 He will flee for the emergency exit (9), taking the easiest route around the deck.
-**24. Guards’ Stateroom:** Standard stateroom with double bunk, currently
+**24. Guards' Stateroom:** Standard stateroom with double bunk, currently
     occupied by two sleeping guards.
 Each has a submachinegun and cloth armor in a locker near the door.
 If alerted, each will grab a gun but will only don the cloth armor on a 2D roll of 8+.
-**25. Guards’ Stateroom:** Standard stateroom with double bunk.
+**25. Guards' Stateroom:** Standard stateroom with double bunk.
 This
     stateroom is empty, as both guards are on duty.
-**26. Guards’ Stateroom:** Standard stateroom with double bunk,
+**26. Guards' Stateroom:** Standard stateroom with double bunk,
     currently occupied by two sleeping guards.
 Each has a submachinegun and cloth armor in a locker near the door.
 If alerted, each will grab a gun but will only don the cloth armor on a 2D roll of 8+.
-**27. Engineer’s Stateroom:** Standard stateroom.
+**27. Engineer's Stateroom:** Standard stateroom.
 If awakened by trouble,
     the engineer will stay in his stateroom and try to avoid conflict.
-**28. Engineer’s Stateroom:** Standard stateroom, currently empty, as
+**28. Engineer's Stateroom:** Standard stateroom, currently empty, as
     the engineer is in sickbay.
 **29. Port Power Plant:** Labelled door.
 Identical to the starboard power
     plant (see 11).
-**30. Pilot’s Stateroom:** Standard stateroom with double bunk.
+**30. Pilot's Stateroom:** Standard stateroom with double bunk.
 This is
     where helicopter pilots are put up overnight.
 One pilot is asleep here; he has dosed himself with an illegal drug and nothing will wake him before morning.
 The pilot is a secretive and untrusting fellow.
-He has removed the distributor cap from ‘his’ helicopter and hidden it in the dresser under some clothes.
+He has removed the distributor cap from 'his' helicopter and hidden it in the dresser under some clothes.
-**31. Medic’s Stateroom:** Standard stateroom.
-Here sleeps the doctor’s
+**31. Medic's Stateroom:** Standard stateroom.
+Here sleeps the doctor's
     assistant.
 In an emergency, he will run to the sick bay (35).
-**32. Guards’ Stateroom:** Standard stateroom with double bunk,
+**32. Guards' Stateroom:** Standard stateroom with double bunk,
     currently occupied by one sleeping guard as the other is on duty.
 A submachinegun and a suit of cloth armor are in a locker near the door.
 If alerted, the guard will put on the cloth armor before leaving